jchendy/jchendy.github.io/_posts/2013-10-15-book-report-getting-real.md

 And some repeats of the usual advice:

-- The best way to have use empathy is to build products you'll use yourself
+- The best way to have user empathy is to build products you'll use yourself
 - Have a clear and well-communicated vision
-- Sketches and prototypes are much better than specs
+- Sketches and prototypes are better than specs
 - Start every feature as an MVP